-18We relegate the discussion of the receiver's preferences and her welfare to the end.
+&lt;sup>16I relegate the discussion of the receiver's preferences and her welfare to the end.

-Figure 19: A Nontrivial Example: the MP Outcome is Blackwell-worse.
+Figure 17: A nontrivial example: the MP outcome is Blackwell-worse than the BP outcome.
 The sender's utility is in red, that of the mediator is in blue